ArthurSonzogni/chromiumos-platform2/spaced/README.md

   the device for a given path (including currently used space).
 * Method GetFreeDiskSpace: Gets the available free space for use on the device for a given path.

+Those D-Bus methods must be preferred over local library calls / syscalls such as `base::SysInfo::AmountOfFreeDiskSpace` because spaced's takes the underlying thinpool into account, for example.